 This video offers an analysis of President Obama's education program.

 As many schools are struggling to balance their budgets, financial and school experts are realizing that even if they feel the money is best spent on teacher retention, this would only be a short-term solution.
-Once the teachers' salaries are paid, the money from the stimulus package would be gone.
+Once the teachers' salaries are paid, the money from the stimulus package will be gone.
 Inevitably, this path could lead to an empty well, forcing schools to simply delay layoffs instead of completely avoiding them.

 Stimulus for the Future